Infineon/mqtt/README.md

 **Note:** It is important to note that having `MQTT_RECV_POLLING_TIMEOUT_MS` timeout too short will result in MQTT being disconnected due to the possibility of partial data being received.
 If you have small TCP buffers and a high latency network, the optimum value for the timeout can be surprisingly long.
 In such cases, optimum value for the timeout can be better determined based on experimenting the MQTT applications with payloads bigger than the TCP buffer.
 See [AWS coreMQTT documentation](https://docs.aws.amazon.com/embedded-csdk/202103.00/lib-ref/libraries/standard/coreMQTT/docs/doxygen/output/html/mqtt_timeouts.html#mqtt_timeouts_receive_polling) for more details.<br>

-5. Review and make the required changes to the pre-defined configuration files bundled with the wifi-mw-core library for FreeRTOS, lwIP, and Mbed TLS.
+5. 5.
+Review and make the required changes to the pre-defined configuration files.
+ - The configuration files are bundled with the wifi-mw-core library for FreeRTOS, lwIP, and Mbed TLS.
 See [README.md](https://github.com/Infineon/wifi-mw-core/blob/master/README.md) for details.
+ - If the application is using bundle library then the configuration files are in the bundle library.
+For example if the application is using **Wi-Fi core freertos lwip mbedtls bundle library**, the configuration files are in `wifi-core-freertos-lwip-mbedtls/configs` folder.
+Similarly if the application is using **Ethernet Core FreeRTOS lwIP mbedtls library**, the configuration files are in `ethernet-core-freertos-lwip-mbedtls/configs` folder.

-6. Define the following COMPONENTS in the application Makefile for the MQTT library.
-See [README.md](https://github.com/Infineon/wifi-mw-core/blob/master/README.md).
+6. Define the following COMPONENTS in the application's Makefile for the Azure port library.
     ```
     COMPONENTS=FREERTOS MBEDTLS LWIP SECURE_SOCKETS
     ```